 3. Eat enough protein and fat

 Include protein and healthy fats in all of your main meals – these macronutrients take more time to digest so they keep you fuller for longer, which is crucial for curbing cravings and keeping you satiated.
-The flavourful seafood stew from our Healthy Diet Plan makes a great dinner, rich in protein from salmon and kidney beans and healthy fats from olive oil.
+The flavourful coriander salmon from our Healthy Diet Plan makes a great dinner, rich in protein from salmon and healthy fats.
 Some research has suggested that a satisfying breakfast may help you to make better food choices later on in the day, so you may find yourself less likely to reach for the biscuit tin.
 You’ll find three delicious, hearty breakfast recipes in our latest plan.

 Enjoyed this?
 Get more health tips

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 Any healthy diet plan featured by BBC Good Food is provided as a suggestion of a general balanced diet and should not be relied upon to meet specific dietary requirements.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.